Windows 98

-Windows 98 is a consumer-oriented operating system developed by Microsoft as part of its Windows 9x line of Microsoft Windows, a family of graphical user shells and operating systems.
+Windows 98 is a consumer-oriented operating system developed by Microsoft as part of its Windows 9x line of Microsoft Windows, a family of operating systems.
 It was the second operating system in the 9x line, as the successor to Windows 95.
 It was released to manufacturing on May 15, 1998, and generally to retail on June 25, 1998.
 Like its predecessor, it is a hybrid 16-bit and 32-bit monolithic product with the boot stage based on MS-DOS.

-Windows 98 is web-integrated and bears numerous similarities to its predecessor.
+Windows 98 was web-integrated and bears numerous similarities to its predecessor.
 Most of its improvements were cosmetic or designed to improve the user experience, but there were also a handful of features introduced to enhance system functionality and capabilities, including improved USB support and accessibility, and support for hardware advancements such as DVD players.
 Windows 98 was the first edition of Windows to adopt the Windows Driver Model, and introduced features that would become standard in future generations of Windows, such as Disk Cleanup, Windows Update, multi-monitor support, and Internet Connection Sharing.

 Microsoft had marketed Windows 98 as a "tune-up" to Windows 95, rather than an entirely improved next generation of Windows.
 Upon release, Windows 98 was generally well-received for its web-integrated interface and ease of use, as well as its addressing of issues present in Windows 95, although some pointed out that it was not significantly more stable than Windows 95.
 In 2003 Windows 98 had approximately 58 million users.
 It saw one major update, known as Windows 98 Second Edition (SE), released on June 10, 1999.
-After the release of its successor, Windows Me in 2000, mainstream support for Windows 98 and 98 SE ended on June 30, 2002, followed by extended support on July 11, 2006 along with Windows Me's end of extended support.
+After the release of its successor, Windows Me in 2000, mainstream support for Windows 98 and 98 SE ended on June 30, 2002, and extended support for Windows 98, 98 SE and Me ended on July 11, 2006.
+Windows 98 – particularly SE – sees continued use as a favorite operating system in the retrocomputing and gaming communities among hobbyists seeking to run DOS and early Windows programs.